marslankhalid/marslankhalid/README.md

 **👋 Hello There,**

-**I'm from Pakistan, I building scalable web applications, software engineering, AWS DevOps, Restful APIs using agile methodologies, and algorithm design and evaluation**
+**I'm from Pakistan, Using agile approaches, I am creating scalable web applications and designing algorithms.
+I have solid experience with AWS DevOps, Restful APIs, algorithm creation, and assessment as a principle software engineer.**

 Here is my Bitbucket Account: https://bitbucket.org/marslankhalid